 As a conclusion

 All the tools and approaches might seem obvious, but if you stick with them all the time, you’ll see how the efficiency of testing efforts boosts.
-Let’s look through all the steps to set TestOps’ish pattern in your testing:
+Let’s look through all the steps to set up a TestOps’ish pattern in your testing:

-- Share testing results.
+Share testing results.
 Make all the results and insights you get from testing available and actionable for the team.